Get a free, no obligation personal loan quote with rates as low as 6.99%

 What Is The Canada Child Benefit Young Child Supplement (CCBYCS)?

-The CCBYCS is an extra tax-free payment that families received for expenses in 2021.
-If you want to claim retroactive payments, you and, if applicable, your common law partner/spouse must have an assessed 2019 and 2020 tax and benefit return.
-The last day to comply for any retroactive CCBYCS payment is December 23, 2023.
+The CCBYCS is an extra tax-free payment that families receive for expenses in 2021.
+Keep in mind that this program ended on December 31, 2021.
+But, if you want to claim retroactive payments, you and, if applicable, your common-law partner/spouse must have an assessed 2019 and 2020 tax and benefit return.
+The last day to apply for any retroactive CCBYCS payment is December 23, 2023.

 Canada Child Benefit Young Child Supplement (CCBYCS) Payment Amount